Home

 Frequently Asked Questions about Tools

-Tool Cleaning - The most frequently asked question that we receive about antique tools is about how to clean them.
-The answer is applicable to most fine antiques, not just tools.
 Sophisticated collectors and museums alike share the view that nothing should be done that is not reversible.
 For example, if something is dirty, clean it, don't refinish it.
 You can always make it dirty again but you can't bring back the original finish.
 Unfortunately, tools are still not viewed with the same reverence as many other antiques, and even today, many fine pieces are being ruined by well meaning but misguided people.
 As can be inferred from many of our descriptions, we abhorr some of the current cleaning practices.
 We have found this to be especially true in the UK, where antiques dealers routinely polish tools on power buffing wheels.
 Not to put all the blame on the Brits, a book was published not long ago in this country that discusses techniques like the proper use of a wire wheel.

 What about steel wool you ask.
 Steel wool is one of the most abused materials associated with antiques and far more antiques are damaged than improved by its use.
 A very fine steel wool ,0000, very gently applied with a generous lubrication of wax, can be used to clean dirty tools, but it is taking the easy way out and should never be used on anything rare or valuable.
+The new synthetic steel wools, like the ones that we offer from Norton, are far superior to real steel wool.
+The finest grade, which comes as a white pad, can be used with wax to clean tools without harming the surface and patina.
+I always start out with a soft rag, like an old t-shirt, but if you need a bit more cleaning power, then try one of the white synthetic pads.

 Linseed oil is another old favorite that has lost favor in recent years.
 Even museums used to use linseed oil on wood surfaces.
 Trouble is that it darkens with age and many museum pieces that were periodically oiled for years are now almost black.
 In general, you should not need any more than wax.
 Some wooden planes, for example, will be so dry and checked that it does make sense to give them one generous application of linseed oil.
 Planes found in barns often fit this description.
+However, if you start out with a nice plane, the kind of thing that you will see on our website, you should not go anywhere near it with linseed oil.

 Remember, the most important thing is to use your judgment, don't rush into anything, and don't do anything that can't be undone!

 What about restoration? - When to restore items and when to leave them alone is a more contentious issue, even among museum people.
 Some museums will only replace parts with pieces that stand out as obviously being replaced.
-For collectors, this approach is often not satisfying because of the obvious disadvantages of displaying items with obvious repairs.
+For collectors, this approach is often not satisfying because of the obvious disadvantages of displaying items with unsightly repairs.
 Another approach is to have make replacement parts match as carefully as possible, but then mark them as reproductions in some unobtrusive spot.
 This approach sounds good, but in practice can be hard to achieve.
-For example, I have in my own collection an early Wedgwood Portland vase that has a very subtle repair to the finial of the lid.
-The repaced piece is about 3/16" in diameter.
-There is not subtle way to mark it as replaced.
+For example, I have in my own collection an early Wedgwood basalt vase that has a very subtle repair to the finial of the lid.
+The replaced piece is about 3/16" in diameter.
+There is no subtle way to mark it as replaced.
 If I ever sell it, I will tell the buyer, but eventually this information will likely be lost.
-In most cases, the things that we own, as opposed to museums, are not that rare that it matters, and I would argue that repairs should be made to follow as closely as possible the original form, and matched to the piece as closely as possible.
+In most cases, the things that most collectors own, as opposed to museums, are not that rare that it matters, and I would argue that repairs should be made to follow as closely as possible the original form, and matched to the piece as closely as possible.
 I know that I will take flack from some quarters for this opinion, but this is a no win question.

-Why do pairs of sash planes appear identical? - This question comes up all the time.
+Why do pairs of sash planes appear to be identical? - This question comes up all the time.
 It is one of those things that will become obvious when you use them.
 Sash planes were almost always sold in matched pairs.
 The planes appear identical except that the #2 will often have a steeper pitch on the iron.
 The #1 is set rank and works the stock to near the finished profile and the #2 is set fine to finish the job.
 If you only had one plane, you would literally take three times as long, always setting the blade back and forth, and the wedge would be worn out in no time.